tarwn/lessthandot-hugo/blogs/content/posts/2012-09-05-calculating-week-to-date-values.md

 </p>

 <p class="MsoNormal">
-  <span style="font-family: verdana,geneva;">In this post, I’ll show you what inputs are needed for the DATESBETWEEN function, how to create a custom start date using DAX, and how to implement this solution in your Tabular Model.
+  <span style="font-family: verdana,geneva;">In this post, I'll show you what inputs are needed for the DATESBETWEEN function, how to create a custom start date using DAX, and how to implement this solution in your Tabular Model.
 Note that this solution will also work with PowerPivot for Excel, but the examples show will be using SQL Server Data Tools.</span>
 </p>

 <p class="MsoNormal">
-  <span style="font-family: verdana,geneva;">First, let’s take a look a simple model I have here: </span>
+  <span style="font-family: verdana,geneva;">First, let's take a look a simple model I have here: </span>
 </p>

 <p class="MsoNormal">